nataliatesarova/project-one/README.md

   - A live link will be displayed in a green banner when published successfully.
 The live link is available [here](https://github.com/nataliatesarova/project-one)

 ### How to Clone

-To clone on the repository
+* To clone a repository from GitHub to your local machine.
-* Click on the Code button above the repository files.
+  - In the GitHub repository click the Code button above the repository files.
-* A drop-down will appear and choose either: HTTP, SSH or GitHub CLI
+  - Copy the URL for the repository and choose either: HTTP, SSH or GitHub CLI.
-* Go to your terminal and decide where you want to clone the files.
+  - Open your terminal and change the current working directory to the location where you would like the cloned directory.
-* Use the copy/paste button and copy it into your terminal
-* You also have the option to download a ZIP file of the code
+  - Type ```git clone```, paste the URL copied earlier and press enter.

 ## Credits
 I would like to thank my mentor Gareth McGirr especially for advice regarding flexbox and the readme template.
-Chris Quinn gave valuable general information in the teaching sessions and especially helped with advice on the action attribute in the form tag of my HTML and Dr. Nakul Mandal for providing me information about eye surgery.
+Chris Quinn gave valuable general information in the Code Institute teaching sessions and especially helped with advice on the action attribute in the form tag of my HTML.
+I am grateful for the ophthalmic surgery advice provided by Mr Nakul Mandal, Consultant Ophthalmic surgeon, Galway Clinic.

 ### Content
 Logo was designed on [Free Logo Design](https://www.freelogodesign.org/)